captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 And he was fine but also shitty.
 ---
-So...
----
 We moved in with my mom’s brother
 ---
 and it was fine.
 ---
-He had a big family.
----
-Lots of kids so.
+He had lots of kids so.
 ---
 So mostly we just tried to
 ---